NUBIC/ncs_staff_portal/README.md

 This will load all the giveaway items for the outreach activities in the Staff Portal.
 The file must be a single column CSV file with all items listed in the column `NAME`.
+This is not the mandatory task though because MDES doesn't require any giveaway items data and it is not being submitted to VDR.